LukeShortCloud/rootpages/src/administration/openstack.rst

         ComputeCount: <NUMBER_OF_COMPUTE_NODES>
         CephStorageCount: <NUMBER_OF_CEPH_NODES>

 -  Deploy the Overcloud with any custom Heat configurations.
 [29] Starting with the Pike release, most services are deployed as containers by default.
 For preventing the use of containers, remove the "docker.yaml" and "docker-ha.yaml" files from ``${TEMPLATES_DIRECTORY}/environments/``.
-[30] Lab environments may need to use a simple network configuration and the low resource usage template: ``-e ~/templates/environments/net-single-nic-with-vlans.yaml -e ~/templates/environments/network-environment.yaml -e ~/templates/environments/low-memory-usage.yaml``.
+[30] Lab environments should use the low resource usage template: ``-e ~/templates/environments/low-memory-usage.yaml``.

    .. code-block:: sh